 There are plenty of cases of unjust animal seizures.
 The motives are often greed, especially in the cases of purebred or rare animals.
 Details of two of these follow:

+A licensed bird breeder is raided by a local chapter of the SPCA.
 During the seizure, the SPCA manages to kill some of the birds they were "saving" by improperly transporting them.
 The breeder's surviving birds are eventually returned and no charges are filed.

+A dog breeder in South Dakota is illegally raided by the HSUS and a local rescue center.
 Before the charges are dropped, at least 28 of the dogs die while under the care of the local "rescue" group.
 After the raid, the HSUS issued some self-congratulatory PR then promptly decamped, leaving the local rescue group with a six-figure bill for care and feeding of the 170+ dogs.
 The breeder's legal costs forced him to sell some of his property, and he still does not know the fate of most of his dogs.

 Good news for Delaware shelter animals